Vaish741/ALPHA-DTW/README.md

   ```
 - **DTW** is equivalent to **Alpha‑DTW with α = 0**.
 - Synthetic experiments use fixed seeds.
-- In this study, all datasets chosen from UCR archive  have time series of equal length.
+- In this study, all datasets chosen from the UCR archive  have time series of equal length.

 ---